 - Once the admission and financial requirements are met, the DSO (Designated School Official) creates an initial SEVIS (Student and Exchange Visitor Information System) record and issues a Form I-20 for the student.

-- If outside the United States, Platt sends a copy of the Form I-20, signed by a DSO, to the you.
+- If outside the United States, PCSD sends a copy of the DSO signed Form I-20, to you.
 If currently in the United States, you may arrange to pick it up.

-- Applicants that require a visa to enter the United States must pay the SEVIS I-901 fee before going to the US Embassy or Consulate for their Visa interviews.
-Nonimmigrant currently in the US who apply for student or exchange visitor status must pay the fee prior to filing their change of status application.
+- Applicants that require a visa to enter the United States must pay the SEVIS I-901 fee before going to the U.S. Embassy or Consulate for their Visa interviews.
+Nonimmigrant currently in the U.S. who apply for student or exchange visitor status must pay the fee prior to filing their change of status application.
 For detailed information on payment of the SEVIS I-901 fee, please visit http://www.fmjfee.com.
-You may obtain proof of the SEVIS I-901 fee payment in the following ways:
+Obtain proof of the SEVIS I-901 fee payment.

-- Student provides transfer-in school (Platt College) required documents for admissions and financial support documents as stated in the “admissions” process above.
+- Student provides transfer-in school (Platt College) required documents for admissions and financial support documents as stated in the “International admissions process” above.

 - Student informs the DSO at the transfer-out school of their desire to transfer.

 - Upon acceptance into a program, student provides the DSO at the transfer-out school with proof of acceptance from the transfer-in school.

 - Student must maintain status by attending classes until the transfer release date.
 Student cannot decide to transfer in the middle of a term and immediately stop attending classes.
 This action would be a violation of status and the student’s SEVIS record is terminated.